Tyler Harvey (footballer): Career

 Born in Plymouth, Harvey joined Plymouth Argyle's Centre of Excellence in July 2004, at the age of nine.
 Aged 17 at the start of the 2012–13 season, his goal record for the youth side brought him to the attention of manager Carl Fletcher, as well as bigger clubs.
 He made his first team debut on 20 November 2012, in a 1–0 defeat to Bradford City at Valley Parade, after coming on for Paris Cowan-Hall after 74 minutes.
 He scored his first goal on his first start in a 1–1 boxing day draw with Torquay United at Home Park.
 In November 2013, Harvey joined Salisbury City on a youth loan until January 2014.
 He scored once in four games for Salisbury, the goal coming in a 3–1 win over Woking.
 His only goal of the 2013–14 season for Argyle was a header in a 2–1 win over Newport County.

 On 16 August 2014, Harvey scored his first goal of the 2014–15 season, a free kick in the Devon Derby against Exeter City.

 In February 2016, Harvey joined Bath City on a three-month loan deal from Plymouth, under new manager Gary Owers.

 On 11 April 2016, having scored four goals in six games for Bath, including a brace against Weston-super-Mare, Harvey was recalled to Plymouth for the remainder of the season due to injury to Reuben Reid.
-On 7 May 2016, Harvey scored brace on the last day of the season in the 5–0 win against Hartlepool United.
+On 7 May 2016, Harvey scored a brace on the last day of the season in the 5–0 win against Hartlepool United.

 On 28 July 2016, Harvey joined Wrexham on a one-year deal after rejecting a contract extension at Plymouth.
 He made his debut for the club on the opening day of the 2016–17 season, in a 0–0 draw with Dover Athletic.
 In November 2016, Harvey rejoined Bath City on an initial two-month loan spell.
 He returned to Wrexham in January 2017 but was released by the club after his contract was cancelled.
 Following his release, Harvey entered talks with Bath over returning to the club on a permanent deal but eventually joined National League South rivals Truro City.

 In June 2019, Harvey returned to Bath City on a permanent transfer.

 Harvey re-joined Truro City after just two months in Somerset, the club battled for promotion and were eventually successful in the 2022-23 season.
 Harvey signed a new contract in Cornwall at the beginning of the 2024-25 season.
 He went onto score 27 goals, making him the National League South top goal scorer as he helped Truro City achieve promotion to the National League for the first time in the clubs' history.
 In addition to the Golden Boot, he was later named as the league's Player of the Year.